-410. The Manufacturer Defendants engaged in widespread advertising campaigns touting the benefits of their branded drugs, including within the state of Nevada.
+- The Manufacturer Defendants engaged in widespread advertising campaigns 461. touting the benefits of their branded drugs, including within the state of Nevada.
 The Manufacturer Defendants published print advertisements in a broad array of medical journals, ranging from those aimed at specialists, such as the Journal of Pain and Clinical Journal of Pain, to journals with wider medical audiences, such as the Journal of the American Medical Association.
 The Manufacturer Defendants collectively spent more than \$14 million on the medical journal advertising of opioids in 2011, nearly triple what they spent in 2001.
-The 2011 total includes \$8.3 million by Purdue.

-411. The Manufacturer Defendants also targeted Nevada consumers in their advertising.
-They knew that physicians are more likely to prescribe a drug if a patient specifically requests it.136 They also knew that this willingness to acquiesce to such patient requests holds true even for opioids and for conditions for which they are not approved.137 The Manufacturer Defendants increasingly took their opioid sales campaigns directly to consumers, including through patient-focused "education and support" materials in the form of pamphlets, videos, or other publications that patients could view in their physician's office.

-e.
-The Manufacturer Defendants Used "Unbranded" Advertising to Promote Opioid Use for Chronic Pain Without FDA Review.

-412. The Manufacturer Defendants also aggressively promoted opioids in Nevada through "unbranded advertising" to generally tout the benefits of opioids without specifically naming a particular brand-name opioid drug.
+The 2011 total includes \$8.3 million by Purdue and \$1.1 million by Endo. - The Manufacturer Defendants also targeted Nevada consumers in their advertising.
+They knew that physicians are more likely to prescribe a drug if a patient specifically requests it.
+149 They also knew that this willingness to acquiesce to such patient requests holds true even for opioids and for conditions for which they are not approved.
+150 Endo's research, for example, also found that such communications resulted in greater patient "brand loyalty," with longer durations of Opana ER therapy and fewer discontinuations.
+The Manufacturer Defendants increasingly took their opioid sales campaigns directly to consumers, including through patient-focused "education and support" materials in the form of pamphlets, videos, or other publications that patients could view in their physician's office. - e.
+The Manufacturer Defendants Used "Unbranded" Advertising to Promote Opioid Use for Chronic Pain Without FDA Review. - The Manufacturer Defendants also aggressively promoted opioids in Nevada through "unbranded advertising" to generally tout the benefits of opioids without specifically naming a particular brand-name opioid drug.
 Instead, unbranded advertising is usually framed as "disease awareness"-encouraging consumers to "talk to your doctor" about a certain health condition without promoting a specific product and, therefore, without providing balanced disclosures about the product's limits and risks.
 In contrast, a pharmaceutical company's "branded" advertisement that identifies a specific medication and its indication (i.e., the condition which the drug is approved to treat) must also include possible side effects and contraindications-what the FDA Guidance on pharmaceutical advertising refers to as "fair balance."
 Branded advertising is also subject to FDA review for consistency with the drug's FDA-approved label.
 Through unbranded materials, the Marketing Defendants expanded the overall acceptance of and demand for chronic opioid therapy without the restrictions imposed by regulations on branded advertising.

-136 In one study, for example, nearly 20% of sciatica patients requesting oxycodone received a prescription for it, compared with 1% of those making no specific request.
+149 In one study, for example, nearly 20% of sciatica patients requesting oxycodone received a prescription for it, compared with 1% of those making no specific request.
 J.B.
 McKinlay et al., Effects of Patient Medication Requests on Physician Prescribing Behavior, Results of a Factorial Experiment 52(2) Med.
 Care 294-99 (April 2014).
+150 Id.